Skip to main content

 GitHub Tests Jenkins Tests

-This package provides a JAX interface to (a subset of) the Flatiron Institute Non-uniform Fast Fourier Transform (FINUFFT) library.
+This package provides a JAX interface to the Flatiron Institute Non-uniform Fast Fourier Transform (FINUFFT) library.
 Take a look at the FINUFFT docs for all the necessary definitions, conventions, and more information about the algorithms and their implementation.
 This package uses a low-level interface to directly expose the FINUFFT library to JAX's XLA backend, as well as implementing differentiation rules for the transforms.

 Included features